-- Lead 'the marketing evolution' in their business environment by making shrewd investments in CRM analytics that will optimize customer equity and drive shareholder value - Invest in the education of the marketing and services people to maximize competencies and insight into the management and optimization of customer equity - Ensure that the company's technology systems represent a flexible, integrated decisioning environment with a clear process that links corporate strategy and marketing tactics - Collaborate closely with IT/CRM vendors to manage and achieve a solid balance between quality customer experiences and positive business results - Document the progress in customer equity optimization.
-Ultimately, "marketing is a navigation tool that enables/ reinforces the market sensing and opportunity recognition abilities of CEOs."
-18
+- > Lead 'the marketing evolution' in their business environment by making shrewd investments in CRM analytics that will optimize customer equity and drive shareholder value - > Invest in the education of the marketing and services people to maximize competencies and insight into the management and optimization of customer equity

+- > Ensure that the company's technology systems represent a flexible, integrated decisioning environment with a clear process that links corporate strategy and marketing tactics - > Collaborate closely with IT/CRM vendors to manage and achieve a solid balance between quality customer experiences and positive business results - > Document the progress in customer equity optimization.
+Ultimately, "marketing is a navigation tool that enables/reinforces the market sensing and opportunity recognition abilities of CEOs."
+19

 As investors or stakeholders allocate their resources to partner with a firm for profitability of both parties, it becomes increasingly important that the assets of the firm generate the most value to all parties.
-As we enter the new century, customers are also becoming 'somewhat stakeholders'.
-Many customers now depend on the providing firms to establish, grow, protect, and nurture the relationship and the supply or flow of products or services.
+As the age of customer equity optimization dawns, customers are also becoming 'somewhat stakeholders'.
+Many customers now depend on value-providing firms to establish, grow, protect, and nurture the relationship and the supply or flow of products or services.
 FedEx is an example of this stakeholder dependency as part of the extended enterprise.

 Leadership teams working to grow customer equity are creating customer value.
-The marketing game has converted to the life-courtship process.
-The sales contract is more than just a transaction, it is the culmination of the interactions, and as we learn about relationships - CEOs drive new profitability, satisfaction, and trust.
+The marketing game has been elevated to to a lifetime-courtship process.
+The sales contract is more than just a transaction; it is the culmination of all interactions.
+And as we cultivate relationships - CEOs must have customer equity calculation and management tools in order to lead toward higher profitability, customer satisfaction, and shareholder value.